Justiceleeg/cerebro/docs/dashboard-tasks.md

 - [ ] Add ARIA labels
   - Screen reader friendly labels for all interactive elements
-  - Announce state changes (e.g., "Stream added to chart")
+  - Announce state changes
   - Semantic HTML

 - [ ] Add focus indicators
   - Clear focus outlines on all interactive elements
-  - High contrast mode support (use CSS variables)
+  - High contrast mode support

+---

+## Phase 4: Documentation & Deployment (Days 13-14)

-### 9.4 Documentation
+### 4.1 Documentation
 - [ ] Create user guide
   - How to use the dashboard
   - Explanation of each section